Ecotrust/madrona/docs/ui.rst

 with a sidebar implementing the `One-Window Drilldown <http://www.time-tripper.com/uipatterns/One-Window_Drilldown>`_ pattern.
 It imposes a limit to the amount of information that can be presented in a single view, but also allows for more information to be exposed via links without overwhelming novice users.
-One goal of using this ui pattern is to reduce the cognitive overhead of managing multiple drag-able windows.
+One goal of using this UI pattern is to reduce the cognitive overhead of managing multiple drag-able windows.

 home panel
 ----------
-The home panel blah blah blah.
+The home panel is multi-tabbed, consisting of a set number of categories.
+Links and content can be added to these tabs using template blocks such as `tools`, `data_layers_footer`, `after_my_shapes`, etc.

+It's not intended that implementation of MarineMap can easily add tabs or make drastic modifications to the home screen.
+This interface should remain fairly consistent across projects.

 creating new panels
 -------------------